bfmartin/finder_dsi/README.md

 ## dsibooks.json

 This describes each Dilbert comic collection and its contents.
-For each book, the file contains:
+For each book, the file contains (all are required):

-- a one word code for the book.
+- a one word code id for the book.

 - the book title